-- Receive our consolidated financial statements for the year ended December 31, 2018 and the auditor's report
+- Receive our consolidated financial statements for the year ended December 31, 2019 and the auditor's report

 - 2 Elect directors

 - 3 Appoint the auditor

 - Vote on our approach to executive pay

-- 5 Consider any other business that may properly come before the meeting.
+- Consider any other business that may properly come before the meeting.

-You can read about each item of business beginning on page 5 of our 2019 management information circular.
-Information about the voting process begins on page 7.
+You can read about each item of business beginning on page 6 of our 2020 management information circular.
+Important information about the voting process and how to participate at the meeting (the procedures for which differ if you are a registered or non-registered shareholder) begins on page 8 under Voting Information.

-If you held common shares of Toromont Industries Ltd. at the close of business on March 15, 2019 (the record date), you are eligible to vote at the annual meeting, or at a reconvened meeting if the meeting is postponed or adjourned.
+If you held common shares of Toromont Industries Ltd. at the close of business on March 16, 2020 (the record date), you are eligible to vote at the annual meeting, or at a reconvened meeting if the meeting is postponed or adjourned.